Rooted: Family and Nature in Contemporary Children’s Book Illustration

 Joe Cepeda, illustration for Rafa Counts on Papá, 2022, oil over acrylic, on illustration board, 14x27 in.

 This exhibition explores the enduring bonds of nature and family through a lively presentation of original artwork from eight illustrated children’s books.
 The illustrations on view will feature a diverse group of protagonists who experience compelling moments in their everyday lives, whether it be finding appreciation for the wonders of nature or feeling joy in activities with family in the outdoors.
-The artists represented are Sophie Blackall, Cozbi A. Cabrerra, Joe Cepeda, Cindy Derby, Devon Holzwarth, Juana Martinez-Neal, Frank Morrison and Qing Zhuang.
-Visitors of all ages will be immersed in the colorful, lively drawings created with a variety of materials, including acrylic, oil, watercolor, pastels, colored pencils, linocuts, woodcuts, ink and collage.
+The artists represented are Micha Archer, Sophie Blackall, Cozbi A. Cabrera, Joe Cepeda, Devon Holzwarth, Juana Martinez-Neal, Frank Morrison, and Qing Zhuang.
+Visitors of all ages will be immersed in the colorful, lively drawings created with a variety of materials, including acrylic, oil, watercolor, pastels, colored pencils, linocuts, woodcuts, ink, and collage.

-Rooted: Family and Nature in Contemporary Children’s Book Illustration is co-curated by Shadra Strickland, an award-winning artist and illustration teacher at the Maryland Institute College of Art, and Audrey Lewis, Associate Curator at Brandywine.
+Rooted: Family and Nature in Contemporary Children’s Book Illustration is co-curated by Shadra Strickland, an award-winning artist and chair of illustration at the Maryland Institute College of Art, and Audrey Lewis, Associate Curator at Brandywine.

 Featured Artists and Books

-Sophie Blackall is a two-time Caldecott award winning author and illustrator of over 50 books for children.
-In Farmhouse, the book featured in this exhibition, Blackall tells a story based on a real-life family who long ago occupied a farmhouse and dairy farm in the Catskills of New York.
+Sophie Blackall is a two-time Caldecott award-winning author and illustrator of over 50 books for children.
+In Farmhouse (2022), Blackall tells a story based on a real-life family who long ago occupied a farmhouse and dairy farm in the Catskills of New York.
 Using hand-collaged elements—such as printed wallpaper, old photographs, and remnants of clothes that Blackall salvaged after she purchased the property—she imagines their daily lives in exquisite detail.

 Cozbi A. Cabrera is an author, illustrator, doll maker and clothes designer.
 Me & Mama (2020) was written and illustrated by Cabrera and was a winner of a 2021 Caldecott Honor and a Coretta Scott King Award Honor for Illustration.
 The story and images vividly celebrate a mother and young daughter as they spend a rainy day together enjoying simple but meaningful activities both in their home and outside.